elonwalt/journeymap-docs/about/licensing.rst

   permission to use the `custom URL mechanism`_ to link to JourneyMap on CurseForge in both public and private modpacks.

+* `The Technic launcher`_, provided the modpack is a Solder modpack set up by `following these directions`_.
+You may not directly rehost JourneyMap using Solder, so make sure you follow the linked directions correctly.

 * `The Twitch client`_ is granted permission to include JourneyMap in both public and private modpacks.